john-courtright/TXST-ISAN-5336-Courtright/README.md

 Each Assignment folder has a dedicated README with information about that assignment's data sources and the general concepts explored in the assignment.

 Assignment 1: Basic SQL; SELECTing from tables, inserting, and deleting records

+Assignment 2: Working with Subqueries and CTEs for calculations on rows